Blinn College District Surgical Technology Program hosts its inaugural pinning ceremony

 Surgical technologists are an integral part of the surgical team, assisting surgeons, anesthesiologists, and registered nurses in providing care to patients in the operating room.
 They ensure a safe operating environment, that equipment functions properly, and that operative procedures are conducted under conditions that maximize patient safety.
 Blinn’s Surgical Technology Program features a simulated operating room complete with an anesthesia machine, surgical drapes, and an abundance of instrumentation.

-In addition to their classes, Blinn surgical technology students undergo hands-on clinical experience at Baylor Scott and White Medical Center-College Station, CHI St. Joseph Hospital, and the College Station Medical Center, and must complete more than 200 surgical cases across a variety of surgical specialties prior to graduation.
+In addition to their classes, Blinn surgical technology students undergo hands-on clinical experience at Baylor Scott and White Medical Center-College Station, CHI St. Joseph Hospital, and the CHI St. Joseph Medical Center, and must complete 120 surgical cases across a variety of surgical specialties prior to graduation.

 “Our instructors and curriculum prepare students to enter the workforce and embark on fulfilling careers,” said Hill.
 “Our graduates are highly sought after by employers because they are equipped with the training to take up posts as soon as they complete the program.”